Tips for supporting dyslexia in the classroom

 Multisensory learning and other classroom aids

-Different equipment can also aid learning.
-A popular choice is a colourful keyboard with enlarged keys and letters to make typing more accessible.
+Different equipment can also aid learning; popular choices are colourful keyboards with enlarged keys and letters to make typing more accessible.
 The different colours help students differentiate the letters and make typing considerably easier.

 Pocket spellcheckers, colour overlays, pens that turn written words into audio and voice recorders can also be useful learning aids to introduce to the classroom.